 Patients usually recover well after surgery.
 You will need to limit physical activity for the first 3 to 5 days after laparoscopic surgery.
 Limit it for 10 to 14 days after a laparotomy.

 If your appendix bursts, surgery and recovery are more complicated.
 Your surgeon will need to clean the infection that spreads inside your abdomen.
 If not treated quickly, the infection could lead to serious illness and death.

 Living with appendicitis

 Appendicitis pain is often progressive and intense.
 Therefore, most people seek medical attention quickly.

 - How can I tell appendicitis from other stomach problem?

-- How will I know if I have peritonitis?
+- What is peritonitis?
+And how will I know if I have it?

 - Is appendicitis genetic?